 Riding after large trucks, buses or vans will greatly reduce your vision advantage putting you at risk.
 Try as much as possible to create space and avoid riding behind such vehicles for any length of time.
 If you can’t control from being behind these large vehicles, then create extra following distance far behind them until you can see beyond the truck or bus.

 Following Distance – Time to React

 The general following distance on the express-way is a count of three to five seconds.
 Two seconds at express-way speeds is far too little.
-And if a vehicle comes between you and your count, simply readjust and establish the three second (minimal) count again.
+And if a vehicle comes between you and your count, simply readjust and establish the three-second (minimal) count again.
 This is also the rule for faster moving traffic congestion.
-It’s very important you keep the right amount of following distance in order to have the time and space to react.
+It’s very important you keep the right amount of following distance to have the time and space to react.

 By taking into account the line of sight you need ahead, and to take measures that enhance your sight, you’ll be able to properly respond and manoeuvre to unexpected events.
 These unexpected events may have been someone’s brakes suddenly illuminating, changing lanes, etc.

 When you shorten your following distance to the vehicle in front of you, you multiply the time needed to react.
 Here you need to ask yourself, are your emergency and push steering recovery techniques honed and perfect?

 Always bear in mind that an automobile can brake faster than a motorcycle.
 This means that if the braking traffic ahead will come to a full stop in front you quickly!

 The further you are behind a (chain) collision, the greater the impact and the faster you arrive on your forerunner.
 And we haven’t even considered the vehicles driving behind you.
 Think twice about the amount of sufficient distance you need.
 Make sure you always have enough room to react and manoeuvre in front of you and beside you.